Bobby Gonzales

-Bobby Gonzales (born 15 February 1984 in Beaufort) is a Malaysian footballer.
-He spent most of his career with Sabah and the defunct Sarawak where he played as a forward.
-He currently hold the all-time top scorer of Malaysia Premier League with 90 goals.
+Bobby Gonzales (born 15 February 1984) is a former Malaysian professional footballer.
+He spent most of his career with Sabah and Sarawak where he played as a forward.
+He currently head coach for Malaysia National Women's League club Sabah FA Women's.

 Personal life

-Bobby was raised in Beaufort Sabah.
+Bobby was born and raised in Beaufort, Sabah.
 He attend All Saints Secondary School in Kota Kinabalu and Bukit Jalil Sports School.
 He is a Muslim.

 Club career

 Youth

 Bobby started his professional career with Sabah during the 2003 Malaysian League by making his debut against Terengganu.
 He was part of the squad that finished as runners-up in the 2003 Malaysia Cup.
 He also represented the Malaysia youth team for 2001 Asian School Championship in Kuala Lumpur where Malaysia finished third.
 He also played for Malaysia U-20 team in the Singapore Cup and was listed in the preliminary squad for the 2004 AFC Youth Championship, he however did not make it for the final squad.